 When you procrastinate, instead of working on important, meaningful tasks, you find yourself performing trivial activities.

-= (lat.) belonging to tomorrow
+- = (lat.) belonging to tomorrow

-= putting things off intentionally or habitually
+- = putting things off intentionally or habitually

 A brief history of putting things off